usnistgov/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 # 4. Objects

-The following are object definitions that exist in the JSON data messages above.
+The following are JSON object definitions that exist in the JSON data messages above.

 Antenna = antennas parameters with elements